discordjs/guide/guide/popular-topics/reactions.md

 const reaction = message.reactions.get(emojiKey);
 ```

-<p class="tip">In the master branch/v12, reactions are keyed by their ID or name only, not in a `name:ID` format.</p>
+<tip>In the master branch/v12, reactions are keyed by their ID or name only, not in a `name:ID` format.</tip>

 After that, simply emit the event with the proper data you've built up.